omise/omise-ios/README.md

 The SDK currently
-supports 2 main categories of the requests: **Tokenizing a Credit Card** and **Creating a Payment Source**.
+supports 2 main categories of requests: **Tokenizing a Credit Card** and **Creating a Payment Source**.

 #### Creating a Card Token